 A Beautiful Place for Business

 The two regions of the Hudson Valley – the Upper Hudson Valley and Lower Hudson Valley – are distinct in many ways.
 What they share, in addition to a defining and beautiful geographic feature, the Hudson River, is proximity to more than 23 million people in metro New York and the Capital region.
-You’ll find many options for business loans in Westchester to make your mark in this beautiful region.
+You’ll find many options for small business loans to make your mark in this beautiful region.

 The Hudson Valley is also home to highly educated residents who study at and conduct research with State University of New York colleges and universities, including campuses in New Paltz and Purchase, as well as several community colleges.
 Prestigious liberal arts colleges include Bard, Vassar and Marist.
 In addition, the region has trade and technical schools offering diverse programs in health care, agriculture and hospitality, including the world-renowned Culinary Institute of America in Poughkeepsie.

 Many county and statewide organizations support local business development, too.
 They include the Hudson Valley Economic Development Corporation, Empire State Development and Hudson Valley Gateway Chamber of Commerce.

 And no mention of the Hudson Valley would be complete without mention of its incomparable natural beauty, which forms the basis of the region’s leading industries: tourism and agriculture.

 Lower Hudson Valley: Neighbor to New York City